 Throughout His life and ministry, Jesus never mentioned a Bible.
 Nor did He order the apostles to write a book or command anyone else to believe in one.
 During the time of the apostles, there was no Bible.
-Jesus founded, not a book as the basis of faith, but the Church as the “pillar and foundation of all Truth” (1 Tim.
-3:15).
-He also promised to be with the Church until the very end of time (Mt.
-28:20).
-He promised that the Holy Spirit would lead the apostles (and their successors) into the ‘fullness of truth’ after His ascension into Heaven (Jn.
-14:16-17).
-Because the Church was so important to Him and to the faith, Jesus commanded the apostles that if anyone should refuse to listen to the Church to: “treat him as you would a Gentile or a tax collector” (Matt 18:17).
+Jesus founded not a book as the basis of faith, but the Church as the “pillar and foundation of all Truth” (1 Tim 3:15).
+He also promised to be with the Church until the very end of time (Mt 28:20) and that the Holy Spirit would lead the apostles (and their successors) into the fullness of truth after His ascension into Heaven (Jn 14:16-17).
+Because the Church was so important to Him and to the faith, Jesus commanded the apostles that if anyone should refuse to listen to the Church to “treat him as you would a Gentile or a tax collector” (Matt 18:17).

-In order to defend the Church and its doctrines (formed from early tradition which have been handed down to us from the apostles of Jesus) from apostasy and error, the Church decided to select the books which seemed divinely and genuinely inspired.
+In order to defend the Church and its doctrines (formed from early tradition and handed down to us from the apostles of Jesus) from apostasy and error, the Church decided to select the books which seemed divinely and genuinely inspired.
 It is known today as the “Canon of the Bible.”
-Thus, the Bible came from the Catholic Church — not the other way around.
+Thus, the Bible came from the Catholic Church … not the other way around.

-There is so much to write about the history of founding of how the Bible came to be, but for the sake of this article, here are a few quick historical fun-facts about our beloved Holy Bible.
-Thank You, Jesus, for helping Your Church and man co-labor to give mankind the Word of God that we love so much!
+There is so much to write about the history of how the Bible came to be, but for the sake of this article here are a few quick historical fun-facts about our beloved Holy Bible.
+Thank You, Jesus, for helping Your Church and man co-labor to give mankind the inspired Word of God that that we love and need so much.

-1) In 382 AD, Pope Saint Damascus presided over the Council of Rome that determined the Canon — or official list of Sacred Scripture.
+1) In 382 AD, Pope Saint Damasus presided over the Council of Rome that determined the Canon – the official list of Sacred Scripture.
 He chose the Scriptures which he divinely considered genuine, ordered and divinely revealed.

-3) When St. Jerome had finished his works, he presented it to Pope Saint Siricius who called it the “Bible,” — which means ‘collection of books.’
+3) When St. Jerome had finished his works he presented it to Pope Saint Siricius who called it the “Bible” which means a collection of books.

 5) Archbishop Stephen Langton and Cardinal Hugo De Caro are both credited for creating Chapters and Verses in the Holy Bible.